lcalisto/workshop-postgis-raster/README.md

 **Example 3 - The TPI functions**

-Current implemented TPI function inside POSTGIS uses map algebra with a callback function.
+Current implemented TPI function inside PostGIS uses map algebra with a callback function.
 We can analyse thouse functions to better understand map algebra.
 In *public* schema functions there are two functions for TPI:

 1. *public._st_tpi4ma* - The callback function used in map algebra.